ReichertL/Menhir/README.md

 ## Evaluation and Datasets
 The datasets used for evaluation can be found in the folder `datasets`.
 For information on the IPFS dataset can be found on this website: [link](https://monitoring.ipfs.trudi.group/).
+Information such as IP address, peer address and content ID were replaced with pseudonyms.
 When using this dataset, please also cite:
 ```
 @inproceedings{balduf2022monitoring,